gradle/gradle-to-trace-converter/README.md

 # Gradle Build Operation Trace Converter

-Command-line tool for analysis and conversion of Build Operation traces of Gradle Build Tool into other formats.
+Command-line tool for analysis and conversion of Build Operation traces of Gradle Build Tool into other formats:

+* **Chrome trace** (Perfetto trace) in a Protobuf format
+* **Timeline** - a CSV with tasks and transforms executions

 ## How to install